jawahar-shazab/docs/docs/api.md

 DELETE /v1/schedules/:scheduleId
 ```

-Deletes a specific schedule by its ID.
+This API deletes a specific schedule from the system, identified by `scheduleId`.
+Use this to remove outdated or unnecessary schedules, helping to keep the system clean and organized.

 ---